kevinhongzl/airbnb-de-project/README.md

 # Airbnb Data Engineering Project

+> An ELT pipeline with Docker, GCP, Airflow, Terraform, GCP and dbt using Airbnb data

 ## 💡 Introduction
 Suppose you are a data engineer at Airbnb.
 How would you design a data pipeline that meets the needs of data analysts, data scientists, and even LLM engineers at your company?